-The FY 2008/2009 adopted budget for Seminole Cour totals \$987 million, a decrease of \$77 million from the 2007/2008 budget.
-The budget includes \$275 million cash brought forward for ongoing capital projects fund by special revenue sources.
-The County's base budg for your future.
-With the implementation of a new strategic plan and a tradition of fiscal conservatism, defined as estimated incoming annual revenue, is \$405 E lso defined as estimated incoming annua million. al revenue, is \$495.5 ted fies r a ugh the we s to As a result of proactive measures taken over the past two years, the County continues to maintain a strong financial position overall.
-However future fiscal sustainability is a balancing act determined by ongoing planning focused on defining the level of public service delivery critical to the community's well-being, while still protecting the public from volatility in local taxes and fees. he The impacts of Property Tax Re- economic decline will permanent budgets.
-The magnitude of the cha- without precedence in local governm redirected the budget process to fo of services in order to maximize so reduce programs that would have core services. ly shape all future allenge before us is entservice.
-We have cus on prioritization service delivery and erty Fast Facts About Semin ole County 007 ty's to 1), ida 08, ead es" ave nile the nty OUR CITIES Altamonte Springs, Casselberry, L Longwood, Oviedo, Sanford and V OUR STATISTICS Founded in 1913 Land Area (square miles): 344 Total Registered Voters: 264,779 a OUR DEMOGRAPHICS Total Population (BEBR 2008): Total Households: Population Density (Pop/Sq.
-Mi): Median Age: Average Household Income: Winter Springs as of 1/09 426,413 158,906 1,206.0 39.2 \$77,967 FY Median Household Income: Number of Employed Residents: \$61,285 218,963 of led Number of Businesses: 21,276 get,
+The FY 2008/2009 adopted budget for Seminole County totals \$987 million, a decrease of \$77 million from the FY 2007/2008 budget.
+The budget includes \$275 million of cash brought forward for ongoing capital projects funded by special revenue sources.
+The County's base budget, defined as estimated incoming annual revenue, is \$495.5 million.

+As a result of proactive measures taken over the past two years, the County continues to maintain a strong financial position overall.
+However future fiscal sustainability is a balancing act determined by ongoing planning focused on defining the level of public service delivery critical to the community's well-being, while still protecting the public from volatility in local taxes and fees.

+The impacts of Property Tax Reform coupled with economic decline will permanently shape all future budgets.
+The magnitude of the challenge before us is without precedence in local government service.
+We have redirected the budget process to focus on prioritization of services in order to maximize service delivery and reduce programs that would have the least impact on core services.

+Much of Seminole County's appeal is owed to its natural beauty and resources.
+The County continues to be progressive in conserving the beautiful land, water bodies and natural resources of our environment that will sustain our future needs and continue to make Seminole County your natural choice.